10 Expert Tips on How to Choose Color Schemes for Your Infographics

 Red + Blue + Green = White

-These secondary colors are obtained by adding (additive synthesis) the primaries and the sum of the three will result in the color white.
+These secondary colours are got by adding (additive synthesis) the primaries and the sum of the three will cause the colour white.

 And how do you get black?
 Good question!
-The color black is obtained from the secondary colors through another process called subtractive synthesis:
+We got the colour black from the secondary colours through another process called subtractive synthesis: